-We recognize costs to fulfill a contract as an asset when the costs relate directly to a contract, the costs generate or enhance our resources that will be used in satisfying future performance obligations, and the costs are expected to be recovered.
+We recognize costs to fulfill a contract as an asset when the costs relate directly to a contract, the costs generate or enhance our resources that will be used in satisfying future performance obligations and the costs are expected to be recovered.
 We may incur such costs on certain contracts that require initial setup activities in advance of the transfer of goods or services to the customer.
 We amortize these costs in proportion to the revenue to which the costs relate.
-Unamortized contract fulfillment costs are included in "Other noncurrent assets, net" in our accompanying condensed consolidated balance sheets and related amortization expense is included in "Cost of sales - services and other" in our accompanying condensed consolidated statements of operations.
-Unamortized contract fulfillment costs totaled \$1.8 million as of March 31, 2018 and related amortization expense was de minimis for the three months ended March 31, 2018.
+Unamortized contract fulfillment costs are included in Other noncurrent assets, net in our Condensed Consolidated Balance Sheets and related amortization expense is included in Cost of sales - services and other in our Condensed Consolidated Statements of Operations.